-CVV1 is used in card-present transactions for the purpose of verifying if the data is valid and issued by a banking institution.
+CVV1 is used in card-present transactions to verify if the data is valid and issued by a banking institution.
 It is provided in the card’s magnetic stripe.

 #2 – CVV2:

-CVV2, unlike CVV1, is a code that is printed on the card and it used in the case of a card, not present transactions such as mail order/ telephone order (MOTO) or internet and acts an added security feature for preventing potential frauds.
+CVV2, unlike CVV1, is a code printed on the card.
+It is used in the case of a card, not present transactions such as mail order/ telephone order (MOTO) or internet, and acts as an added security feature for preventing potential frauds.

-A card verification value is of huge importance in today’s world where most shoppers prefer to shop for everything online.
-This is why most businesses are selling their products online so that they can cater to more and more customers and adjust to today’s requirements.
+A card verification value is of huge importance in today’s world, where most shoppers prefer to shop for everything online.
+This is why most businesses are selling their products online to cater to more and more customers and adjust to today’s requirements.

-Not only shopping but people also tend to pay their bills like credit card bills, electricity bills, telephone bills, mobile recharge, insurance bills, etc online.
-This saves them a lot of time and from harassment as well since the users with Digitalization can pay their dues, bills or even go shopping anytime and that too anywhere without having the need to go out and stand in long queues and wait for their turn.
+Not only shopping, but people also tend to pay their bills like credit card bills, electricity bills, telephone bills, mobile recharge, insurance bills, etc. online.
+This saves them a lot of time and from harassment since the users with Digitalization can pay their dues, bills, or even go shopping anytime and that too anywhere without needing to go out and stand in long queues and wait for their turn.

-Online portals cannot save this vital information of the cardholders and therefore, the users will have to manually provide the CVV for initiating the transactions online.
-Online portals can save other details of the cardholder but will not have access to the CVV provided in the previous transaction.
+Online portals cannot save this vital information of the cardholders, and therefore, the users will have to provide the CVV for initiating the transactions online manually.
+Online portals can save other cardholders’ details but will not have access to the CVV provided in the previous transaction.
 This safeguards the cardholders from potential frauds and secures their online transactions.
 A CVV code prevents and eliminates fraud and protects the cardholders from data breaching.